-Given a graph and a source vertex src in graph, find shortest paths from src to all vertices in the given graph.
+Given a graph and a source vertex src in the graph, find the shortest paths from src to all vertices in the given graph.
 The graph may contain negative weight edges.

 We have discussed Dijkstra’s algorithm for this problem.
-Dijkstra’s algorithm is a Greedy algorithm and time complexity is O(VLogV) (with the use of Fibonacci heap).
-Dijkstra doesn’t work for Graphs with negative weight edges, Bellman-Ford works for such graphs.
+Dijkstra’s algorithm is a Greedy algorithm and the time complexity is O((V+E)LogV) (with the use of the Fibonacci heap).
+Dijkstra doesn’t work for Graphs with negative weights, Bellman-Ford works for such graphs.
 Bellman-Ford is also simpler than Dijkstra and suites well for distributed systems.
-But time complexity of Bellman-Ford is O(VE), which is more than Dijkstra.
+But time complexity of Bellman-Ford is O(V * E), which is more than Dijkstra.

-3) This step reports if there is a negative weight cycle in graph.
-Do following for each edge u-v
+- This step reports if there is a negative weight cycle in the graph.
+Again traverse every edge and do following for each edge u-v

 ……If dist[v] > dist[u] + weight of edge uv, then “Graph contains negative weight cycle”